davidmoten/openapi-codegen/README.md

 [Geometry.java](src/docs/Geometry.java), [Circle.java](src/docs/Circle.java), [Rectangle.java](src/docs/Rectangle.java)

 ## Validation
+Enabled/disabled by setting a new `Globals.config`.

 ## Logging
+`slf4j` is used for logging.
+Add the implementation of your choice.

 ## Interceptors
+Interceptors are specified in a client builder and allow the modification (method, url, headers) of all requests.
+An obvious application for an interceptor is authentication where you can add a Bearer token to every request.

 ## Authentication
+Set an interceptor in the client builder to an instance of `BearerAuthenticator` or `BasicAuthenticator` or do your own thing entirely.

 ## HTTP Patch
+Funnily enough the java HttpURLConnection classes don't support the HTTP PATCH verb.
+This library makes PATCH calls as POST calls with an TODO header which is understood by most web servers.

 ### Mixed usage with *openapi-generator*
 See [this](https://github.com/davidmoten/openapi-codegen/wiki/openapi-generator#mixed-usage-with-openapi-generator).